michellejl/movie-trailer-website-project/README.md

 # Movie Trailer Website Project
 This is a project for Udacity's [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)

-## Note to mentor:
-I think I have the project mostly complete.
-I would be interested in talking about the second item in the rubric under "Suggestions to Make Your Project Stand Out!" which was to Use an API to supply movie data.
-I would love to try this, but I'm not sure where to get started.

 ## Project Description:
 This is a project that produces an HTML website from python to create a website that displays several movies.
 (Some of my all time favorites!)